ebb-earl-co/tidal-wave/README.md

 $ docker exec -it tidal-wave tidal-wave https://tidal.com/browse/playlist/...
 $ docker exec -it tidal-wave tidal-wave https://tidal.com/browse/track/...
 ```
+Note: the first `tidal-wave` is whatever `--name` you give the container, so that can be whatever your heart desires, but the second `tidal-wave` is invoking the Python program *inside* the container and needs to exactly `tidal-wave`.
 ## Development
 The easiest way to start working on development is to fork this project on GitHub, or clone the repository to your local machine and do the pull requesting on GitHub later.
 In any case, there will need to be some getting from GitHub first, so, roughly, the process is:
   1. Get Python 3.8+ on your system